LSUHSC-CAIPP-Core-B/DeathScope/README.md

 [black]: https://www.lsuhs.edu/centers/center-for-applied-immunology-and-pathological-processes/bioinformatics-modeling-core
 [black-shield]: https://img.shields.io/badge/LSUHS-CAIPP_Modelling_Core-FFBF00.svg?style=flat&labelColor=purple

 DeathScope is a label-free image-analysis pipeline for single-cell detection and phenotyping of programmed cell death in Incucyte phase-contrast time-lapse imaging.
-The repository contains the code used for the manuscript `DeathScope: A label-free AI framework for single-cell analysis of regulated cell death in Incucyte imaging`, including:
+This repository contains the public code release associated with the manuscript `DeathScope: A label-free AI framework for single-cell analysis of regulated cell death in Incucyte imaging`.

+The released workflows include:

 - a YOLOv8-based detector for apoptosis and necroptosis
 - RMH inference (`random cropping -> multiple predictions -> heatmap`) for full-frame probability maps
 - an optional ConvNeXt-based second-stage classifier to split apoptosis-like regions into apoptosis versus pyroptosis
 - training and batch-inference utilities used to generate manuscript figures and kinetics tables

-## Results demo
+## Results Demo
 <div align="center">

 MEFs undergoing T/S/V-induced necroptosis visualized with DeathScope: